jkaryo1/CacheSimulator/CacheSimulator/README.txt

 These results indicate that as matrix size doubles, the user time quadruples.
-User time is the amount of time spent on the processor running the program's code, so this is the important
+User time is the amount of time spent on the processor running the program's code, so this is the important number to look at.
+Further, as optimization increases to either O1 or O3, user time significantly decreases.

 Test 2: matrix[j][i] time
 ________________________________________________________